 France's staggering jobless rate is largely the result of a fundamental misunderstanding of capitalism

-writes The Wall Street Journal (merci à Hervé).
+The Wall Street Journal (merci à Hervé).

 Somehow, the country's fabled "social model" assumes that companies should operate like nonprofit organizations.
 But neither do entrepreneurs create jobs out of charity nor do they lay off people out of malice -- despite French Employment Minister Gerard Larcher's calling Hewlett-Packard's plan "brutal."